BSI Team & Board

 Fritz Reid, President

-Dr. Frederic A. Reid is Director of Boreal and Arctic Conservation for Ducks Unlimited.
+Dr. Frederic A. Reid (Fritz) is Director of Boreal and Arctic Conservation for Ducks Unlimited.
 In that capacity, he teams with other DU staff and partners to develop strategies for landscape protection and restoration efforts across the Pacific Flyway.
-He has over 25 years experience with wetland and waterbird management in North America and Europe and has published over 50 manuscripts.
+He has over 30 years experience with wetland and waterbird management in North America and Europe and has published over 60 manuscripts.
 He holds M.S. and Ph.D. degrees in Fisheries and Wildlife Ecology from the University of Missouri.
 He began field conservation work in boreal Alaska in 1989 and has expanded boreal projects to landscape efforts through western Canada.
+Fritz is an Adjunct Assistant Professor in Wildlife, Fisheries, and Conservation at University of California-Davis.
 He remains committed to enlightening and educating people to the importance of boreal habitats for birds and the need for watershed protection.

 Cathy Wilkinson, Vice-President